RanjithThurai/PersonalFinanceTracker/README.md

 npm install

-Create a .env file inside the backend directory:
+Create a .env file in the backend directory:

 MONGO_URI=YOUR_MONGODB_ATLAS_CONNECTION_STRING
 JWT_SECRET=YOUR_JWT_SECRET